Fleet Manager (FM)¶

 Instance templates are not tied to a specific virtual network.

 The FM agent is a Dataiku software that runs alongside DSS in your instances.
-It manages communication with the FM server, send technical informations to it, and performs administrative tasks on behalf of the FM server authority.
+It manages communication with the FM server, sends technical information to it, and performs administrative tasks on behalf of the FM server authority.